 Cochinita means little pig.
 Pibil is a method of cooking in a large pit underground.
 Oftentimes, large banana or palm tree leaves are used to cover these pits and hold in the moisture.
-It is commonly used in the Yucatan peninsula of Mexico and in other countries like Belize and Guatemala.
+This method is commonly used in the Yucatan peninsula of Mexico and in some other countries like Belize and Guatemala.

 Classic Spices and Substitutions